ChrisWhealy/wasm_sha256/docs/060-open-file.md

 )
 ```

-Notice the use of `local.tee` that both stores that return code in the local variable `$return_code` and then leaves it on the stack for the subsequent `if` statement to test.
+Notice that again, `local.tee` is being used because in a single operation, it both stores the return code in the local variable `$return_code` and then leaves the value on the stack for the subsequent `if` statement to test.

 ## Was That Successful?

 There are a variety of reasons why the attempt to open the file might fail; the simplest being that the file does not exist.

-However, a variety of other reasons are also reported on:
+However, a variety of other common reasons for failure are also handled:

 ```wat
 (if ;; $return_code > 0